 However, there are a few instances where you may want to consider a different CMS:

-- If you don’t need any features other than eCommerce and don’t plan on blogging, Shopify is not a bad choice.
 Just be aware that its blogging and content creation tools are quite limited in comparison to WordPress.
 You’ll also usually have to pay a monthly fee for each individual plugin.

 A Guide to the Content Management System (CMS)